Digit ratio: Cognitive and physical traits

+Association with sexual orientation

+2D:4D ratio is also correlated with sexual orientation.
+In a meta-analysis by Swift-Gallant et al. published in 2025, digit ratios were more masculine in lesbians and more feminine in gay men.
+Gay men had more feminine digit ratios on both the right and left hands, contrary to previous analyses, such as Grimbos et al. which had found “no association of 2D:4D with male sexual orientation”.
+Although previous studies tended to group bisexual and homosexual individuals as "non-heterosexual", or left them out completely, the Swift-Gallant meta-analysis found that bisexual individuals were more similar to heterosexual individuals in their digit ratios.
+Several meta-analyses observe that the ethnicity of participants and/or the geographical location of studies seems to affect the association between 2D:4D ratio and sexual orientation.
+As the existing datasets include a large majority of Caucasian participants in high-income countries, the respective roles of ethnicity and geography have not yet been disentangled and identified.

 Explanation of the digit ratio effect

 The mechanisms by which prenatal hormones influence digit ratio are not clearly understood.
 Traits such as otoacoustic emissions and arm-to-trunk length ratio are also influenced by prenatal hormones, and it is postulated that Hox genes responsible for both digit and penis development play an important role in affecting these multiple traits (pleiotropy).
 Direct effects of sex hormones on bone growth might be responsible, either by regulation of Hox genes in digit development or independently of such genes.

 Though it is unclear why the digit ratio on the right hand should be more sensitive to prenatal hormones than that on the left hand, as indicated by the greater sex difference on the right than the left, these differences are not evident in dorsal measurements nor bone digit ratios, and it is possible that right-left differences in palmar 2D:4D may be attributed to differential placing of flexion creases.